Kaireega/ESPN-WebScraping/README.md

 #main.py
-The main script that orchestrates the scraping process for all links and manages the overall flow of the program.
+The main script that orchestrates all links and manages the overall flow of the program. change "webdriver_path" to your path